PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 IMAGE => capture ecran multistore

-As you can see, a checkbox appears before multistore compatible fields, when it's not checked and the field is greyed out, it means that the value is inherited from a prent context.
+As you can see, a checkbox appears before multistore compatible fields, when it's not checked and the field is greyed out, it means that the value is inherited from a parent context.
 When it's checked, the value is overridden.

 A dropdown is displayed next to each field and informs whether the value is overridden or not for each context.

 ### Looking at the technical implementation